-MSMC has built a sustainable culinary school in Grande Bom Jardim and will offer free classes to community members, targeting single female heads of households.
+The Community Mental Health Movement has built a sustainable culinary school in Grande Bom Jardim and offers free classes to community members, targeting single female heads of households.
 By partnering with a local and well-respected university, the school can offer certification in the culinary arts, greatly improving students' employability and mental health.
 The sustainable garden will also promote better nutrition and a healthier environment for community members.

-The goal is to offer five courses and certify 100 students per year to help them obtain employment in the culinary field.
+The goal is to certify 100 students per year to help them obtain employment in the culinary field.
 Some students from the pilot class have already started their own businesses, and others are working in restaurants and grocery stores.
 Others have been hired by the Movement for other projects we've launched.
-The boost in self-esteem, job prospects, and community ties will have an immeasurably positive impact on both the stability of each student's life and family, as well as the community at large.
+The boost in self-esteem, job prospects, & community ties will have an immeasurably positive impact on both the stability of each student's life and family, as well as the community at large.